 - The BYI program funds promising young scientists early in their careers who have not yet received a major award from another organization.
 Proposals that already have substantial funding will not be considered for the BYI award (see eligibility for more information).

 - Projects are normally funded for a period of four years.
-Grants are in the range of $600,000 over the term of the project, contingent upon demonstrated progress after the second year of the award.
+Grants are in the range of $600,000 ($150,000 annually) over the term of the project, contingent upon demonstrated progress after the second year of the award.

 - The Foundation does not provide for overhead or for indirect costs.

-The BYI program is open to those within the first three years of a tenure-track position, or an equivalent independent research appointment, at a United States academic or non-profit institution that conducts research in chemical and life sciences.
+The BYI program is open to those within the first four years of a tenure-track position, or an equivalent independent research appointment, at a United States academic or non-profit institution that conducts research in chemical and life sciences.

 Tenure-Track dates for the 2024 program must start after 1/1/2019 AND before 8/1/2023.

 Persons who have applied for permanent residency but have not received their government documentation are eligible to apply; Applicants must be citizens or permanent residents of the United States prior to the BYI Interview (late March/ early April) to remain eligible.
-Applicants with conditional residency who have received Form I-797 are eligible to apply.
+Applicants with conditional permanent residency who have received Form I-797 are eligible to apply.
 See the application for more information.

 Applicants can have no more than $225,000 in direct, annualized external funding grants during any BYI Program Year (Aug-July) at time of application.
-Start-up funds, department-wide instrumentation grants, and "Transition" grants (such as NIH K99/R00) are not counted toward this total.
+Start-up funds, department-wide instrumentation grants, and "Transition" grants received as a postdoc (such as NIH K99/R00) are not counted toward this total.

 The Foundation does not support clinical research, clinical trials, or single-target drug discovery projects.
 Individuals with strictly clinical appointments are not eligible to apply.

-Applicants must have no more than 10 years post terminal degree; and no more than 5 years’ experience in a non-tenure track (not including postdoc position) or industry position. (example, post terminal degree was received in any month of 2010, they are eligible to apply in August 2020 for the 2021 program; similarly applies for non-tenure track or industry position which occurred in 2015, they are eligible to apply in August 2020 for the 2021 program).
+Applicants must have no more than 10 years post-terminal degree; and no more than 5 years experience in a non-tenure track (not including postdoc position) or industry position.
+For example, post-terminal degrees received in any month of 2013 are eligible to apply in August 2023 for the 2024 program; similarly applies for non-tenure track or industry positions that occurred in 2018, they are eligible to apply in August 2023 for the 2024 program.